CountingCrows/MovieIndustryAnalysis/README.md

 After that, we calculate again the missing values in the dataset.
 The result is that there are **2114** missing values in the "budget" column.
 We simply replace the NaN values in budget with its mean.
 This, then gives us the result of a dataframe with 7591 **rows** and 15 **columns**.

 We then change the data types for 3 columns that the types are float to integers, the columns are "budget","gross", and "votes".
-Also, we make a new "yaer_correct" column contianing the year from "release" column as a string.
+Also, we make a new "year_correct" column contianing the year from "release" column as a string.
 Followed by dropping the duplicates.
 From here, our dataset is ready to be analyzed.

 ## Data Analysis
 For the data analysis, we want to find out what variables in the dataset are highly correlated.
 We also want to gain any insights that influence a movies popularity by their consumers.
 First, we want to focus on Budget High Correlations and then finding the Company High Correlations.